NixOS/nix.dev/source/tutorials/file-sets.md

 -->

-To build a local project in a Nix derivation, its source files must be [accessible](https://nixos.org/manual/nix/stable/command-ref/conf-file.html#conf-sandbox) to the [derivation builder](https://nixos.org/manual/nix/stable/language/derivations#attr-builder).
+To build a local project in a Nix derivation, its source files must be accessible to the [derivation builder](https://nixos.org/manual/nix/stable/language/derivations#attr-builder).
-Since by default the `builder` runs in an isolated environment that only allows reading from the Nix store, the Nix language has built-in features to copy local files to the store and expose the resulting store paths.
+Since by default, derivations get built in an [isolated environment](https://nixos.org/manual/nix/stable/command-ref/conf-file.html#conf-sandbox) that only allows reading from the Nix store, the Nix language has built-in features to copy local files to the store and expose the resulting store paths.

 Using these features directly can be tricky however: